Last Updated on December 1, 2022 by Bilingual Kidspot

 Here, we look at 10 of the main characteristics of language.

-Below you can find the 10 main characteristics of a langauge.
+Below you can find the 10 main features and characteristics of a language.

 A language is a structured system of communication which consists of a set of sounds, signs and/or written symbols which are used by the people of a particular country, region or group for talking, writing or communicating.